 The Chehalis River Basin is the second largest watershed in the State of Washington.
 It is bounded on the north by the Olympic Mountains, on the south by Cowlitz River Basin, on the west by the Pacific Ocean, and on the east by the Deschutes River Basin.
 The Chehalis River originates in southwestern Lewis County, at the confluence of the East Fork Chehalis River and the West Fork Chehalis River.
 It flows approximately 125 miles in a north-northwesterly direction to Grays Harbor, an estuary of the Pacific Ocean.
-Along its route to Grays Harbor, the Chehalis River is joined by a number of tributaries.
-(See

-Table 1-1.)
-Additional rivers discharge into Grays Harbor (See
+Along its route to Grays Harbor, the Chehalis River is joined by a number of tributaries, which are listed in Table 1-1.
+The additional rivers that discharge into Grays Harbor are listed in Table 1-2.

-Table 1-2).
 The major rivers and tributaries are shown in Figure 1-6.